(54 – 68AD)

 Nero then returned from his Greek tour to Rome in 67 AD upon receiving word that a new rebellion was erupting in Gaul (France).
 The relationship between him and the Senate had reached an all-time new low as Nero distrusted everyone.
 Nero’s tax increases in the provinces had also weakened his support.
 The cost of erecting his Golden House during an economic decline was the symbol of corruption and abuse that Nero had fought so hard against.

 Nevertheless, it was in March of 68AD when a revolt in Galla Lugdunensis (France) broke out led by Gaius Iulius Vindex (? – 65AD), who was the governor at the time.
-This would be the first rise of Gaul whereas the next attempt to separate would come about 200 years later and then a third attempt under Charlemagne.
+This would be the first rise of Gaul whereas the next attempt to separate would come about 200 years later and then the third attempt under Charlemagne.
 Vindex in 65AD had no legions at his command but he did attract the attention of many.
 He collected from various parts of Gaul a force of about 100,000 men, but they were not professional soldiers.
 The districts of the Arverni and the Sequani joined in the movement, as well as to the East as far as Vienna on the Rhone, which became a center for the rebellion.
 However, Lugudunum (London), which was the capital of the Three Provinces, did not join.
 Lingones and the Treveri on the borders of Germany also stood aloof.

 Vindex issued extensive coinage.
 However, the coins did not picture his image.
 They utilized various images of gods and invoked the image of Augustus (27BC-14AD).
-They are quite rare in comparison to Roman coinage and would later display the mark of being sanctioned by the senate (SC and SPQR) when issued by Galba.
+They are quite rare in comparison to Roman coinage and would later display the mark of being sanctioned by the Senate (SC and SPQR) when issued by Galba.

 Vindex also gathered the support of the governor of Hispania Tarracomensis (Spain) –Servius Sulpicius Galba (b 3BC; 68-69AD).
 It is clear that Vindex’s ultimate intentions were not to march upon Rome, but he sought to break-away from Rome and restart the Celtic empire of Gaul.
 It is clear that the rebellion in Judea during 66AD sought the same goal – separation from Rome.
 It was clear that Nero had no natural heir.
 He was the last of the Julio-Claudian line and there was a rising belief that the Imperial Empire of Rome was at an end.
 Vindex thus was of Celtic royalty and conceived the idea of a kingdom of Gaul, ruled by himself, nominally perhaps dependent on the Roman Empire.